 Medical devices that incorporate coatings technology are subject to FDA regulation and compliance.
 Generally, any medical device manufacturer that wishes to incorporate our coatings technology into its products will be responsible for obtaining FDA approval for the medical devices it intends to market though we will assist in the 510(k) filing submitted by licensees.
 The FDA process can take several months to several years in the United States.
 The time required to obtain approval for international sales may be longer or shorter, depending on the laws of the particular country.
 There can be no assurance that our licensees will be able to obtain FDA or international approval on a timely basis.
-The FDA may also require the more extensive Premarket Approval Application, or PMA, process for certain products, which results, in effect, in a private license being granted to the applicant for marketing a particular medical device and requires an additional level of FDA scientific review to ensure the safety and effectiveness of such devices.
+The FDA may also require the more extensive Premarket Approval Application, or PMA, process for certain products, which requires an additional level of FDA scientific review to ensure the safety and effectiveness of such devices.
 Approval or clearance may place substantial restrictions on the indications for which the product may be marketed or to whom it may be marketed, warnings that may be required to accompany the product or additional restrictions placed on the sale and/or use of the product.
 Changes in regulations or adoption of new regulations could also cause delays in obtaining product approval.
 In addition, regulatory approval is subject to continuing compliance with regulatory standards, and product approval is subject to withdrawal if a licensee fails to comply with standards, or if an unforeseen event should occur concerning a product.
 Significant delays in obtaining product approval could have a significantly detrimental impact on our business.

 Human tissues intended for transplantation have been regulated by the FDA since 1993.
 In May 2005, three new comprehensive regulations went into effect that address manufacturing activities associated with human cells, tissues and cellular and tissue-based products, or HCT/Ps.
 The first requires that companies that produce and distribute HCT/Ps register with the FDA.
 The second provides criteria that must be met for donors to be eligible to donate tissues and is referred to as the "Donor Eligibility" rule.
-The third rule governs the processing and distribution of the tissues and is often referred to as the "Current Good Tissue Practices" rule.
-The "Current Good Tissue Practices" rule covers all stages of allograft processing, from procurement of tissue to distribution of final allografts.
+The third rule governs the processing and distribution of the tissues and is often referred to as the "Current Good Tissue Practices" rule covers all stages of allograft processing, from procurement of tissue to distribution of final allografts.
 Together they are designed to ensure that sound, high quality practices are followed to reduce the risk of tissue contamination and of communicable disease transmission to recipients.
 These regulations increased regulatory scrutiny within the industry in which we operate and have lead to increased enforcement action which affects the conduct of our business.
 In addition, these regulations can increase the cost of tissue recovery activities.

 Other regulatory entities include state agencies with statutes covering tissue banking.
 Regulations issued by Florida, New York, California and Maryland will be particularly relevant to our business.
 Most states do not currently have tissue banking regulations.
-However, recent incidents of allograft related infections in the industry may stimulate the development of regulation in other states.
 It is possible that others may make allegations against us or against donor recovery groups or tissue banks about non-compliance with applicable FDA regulations or other relevant statutes or regulations.
 Allegations like these could cause regulators or other authorities to take investigative or other action, or could cause negative publicity for our business and the industry in which we operate.